YudhaStacy/Firefox-like-brave/README.md

 9. Enjoy

 ### Note
-I'm not a css expexrt, some files are not neat.
+I'm not a css expexrt, some files are not neat 😁.

 ## Color Theme
 I Make theme color on addons mozilla for make looks like brave